 Window 1 — Pre-Filing: Before the lender files the foreclosure complaint in Connecticut Superior Court.
 This is the widest window with the fewest formal constraints.
 A complete modification application submitted here triggers federal dual tracking protections that prevent the filing while the application is under review.
 Acting in this window keeps the matter entirely out of Connecticut's courts.

-Window 2 — Mediation: After the complaint is filed, Connecticut's Foreclosure Mediation Program creates a formal, court-supervised modification process.
-A qualified homeowner who files a mediation request enters a structured process where the lender must participate and a trained mediator facilitates modification discussions.
+Window 2 — Mediation (CGS § 49-31l): After the complaint is filed, Connecticut's Foreclosure Mediation Program under CGS § 49-31l creates a formal, court-supervised modification process.
+Under § 49-31l, the lender must attach a mediation notice to the summons served on the homeowner; the homeowner must file an appearance and mediation certificate within 15 days of the return date to participate.
+A qualified homeowner who files that certificate enters a structured process where the lender must participate and a trained mediator facilitates modification discussions.
 Effective participation — arriving with complete documentation and an application already under servicer review — significantly improves outcomes in Connecticut's mediation program.

-Window 3 — Law Day Extension: After judgment is entered in a strict foreclosure case, the court sets a Law Day.
-Connecticut courts regularly extend Law Days when loss mitigation is genuinely in progress.
+Window 3 — Law Day Extension (CGS § 49-15): After judgment is entered in a strict foreclosure case, the court sets a Law Day.
+Under CGS § 49-15, the court may open and modify a judgment of strict foreclosure upon the mortgagor's motion, provided the law days have not yet passed.
+Connecticut courts regularly grant such relief when loss mitigation is genuinely in progress.
 A professional who can demonstrate to the court that a modification application is active and being processed can often obtain additional Law Day extensions — extending the homeowner's window further than most homeowners realize is possible.

 Find Out Which Modification Window Is Still Open for Your Connecticut Loan